The Best Cocktail Bars For Special OccasionsWhere to get some fancy drinks when you have something to celebrate.

-If you’re reading this, congratulations.
-You have a special occasion to celebrate, and we’re happy for you.
+If you’re reading this, you probably have something special to celebrate, and we’re happy for you.
 Here’s where to go.
-These bars are all fancier than wherever you usually drink with friends, and you can show up to any of them in a tux or a ball gown, if you happen to be coming from a wedding (maybe your own).
-Although they don’t all have dress codes, so take a look and find one that sounds right for your next big night out.
+These bars are all fancier than wherever you usually drink with your friends, and they're perfect for anything from anniversary cocktails to a festive evening with a client or some in-laws.
+Take a look, and find one that sounds right for your next big night out.